szthanatos/academic-kickstart/content/topic/_index.md

 ---
 title: "专题"
-layout: docs  # Do not modify.
+layout: pages  # Do not modify.

 # Optional header image (relative to `static/img/` folder).
 header: